aksantos/mbio-cypress/README.md

 ## Task 1 - Manual Testing

+The PDF document containing the results of manual testing can be downloaded from [here](link_to_pdf).

 ## Task 2 - Automated Testing

-This project was created to solve a challenge requested to automate the test case:

-- Validate the negative path of enquiring the highest price at Mercedes-Benz
+This project addresses the challenge of automating the test case for validating the negative path of inquiring about the highest price at Mercedes-Benz.

-#### Technologies used:
+### Technologies Used:

-#### ➡️ Cypress as framework

-#### ➡️ JavaScript as language

-#### ➡️ Allure as reporter
+- **Cypress as Framework**
+- **JavaScript as Language**
+- **Allure as Reporter**

+### Running Automated Tests:

-There are two ways to run the automated tests:
+There are two methods to execute the automated tests:

+1. **Command Line:**

-- The first is to run the command designed for each browser, one at a time.
+   - Run the command for each browser individually.
-  - Each time the test runs a test result will be created with allure.
+   - After each test run, an Allure test result is generated.
-  - The details of the car are saved in a `JSON` file on cypress\documents\
+   - Car details are saved in a `JSON` file located at `cypress/documents/`.
-- The second way to run is using the pipeline created with GitHub Actions.

-#### To setup:
+2. **GitHub Actions Pipeline:**
+   - Utilize the GitHub Actions pipeline for automated testing.

+### Setup Instructions:

+1. **NodeJS Installation:**

-- Download and Install NodeJS (https://nodejs.org/en/download/)
+   - Download and Install NodeJS from [here](https://nodejs.org/en/download/).

+2. **Repository Setup:**

-- Clone or download the repository
+   - Clone or download the repository.

+3. **Code Editor Setup:**

-- Open the repository folder on your code editor
+   - Open the repository folder in your preferred code editor.

+4. **Dependency Installation:**
-- In the terminal, install dependencies by running `npm install`
+   - In the terminal, install dependencies by running `npm install`.

-#### To run:
+### Execution Instructions:

-- Run the test with chrome: `npm run chrome`
+- Run the test with Chrome: `npm run chrome`
-- Run the test with firefox: `npm run firefox`
+- Run the test with Firefox: `npm run firefox`
-- Run the test with edge: `npm run edge`
+- Run the test with Edge: `npm run edge`
-- Run the test with electron: `npm run electron`
+- Run the test with Electron: `npm run electron`
 - Create an Allure Report: `npm run allure:report`
-- Open report: `allure open`
+- Open the generated report: `allure open`

 ## Task 3 - QA-Ops

-- A pipeline was created using GitHub Actions, where it runs whenever there's a push to the master branch.
-- It can also be run manually from the Actions tab.
-- The pipeline runs against Chrome and Edge browser
+A GitHub Actions pipeline has been implemented, triggered on every push to the master branch.
+Additionally, it can be manually executed from the Actions tab.
+The pipeline runs against both Chrome and Edge browsers.